ImmoDevs/ItemDurability/README.md

 ## Description

-**ItemDurability** is a PocketMine-MP plugin that displays item durability information in real-time within the item's lore (description).
+**ItemDurability** is a high-performance PocketMine-MP plugin that displays item durability information in real-time within the item's lore (description).
 This plugin helps players see the remaining durability of weapons, tools, and armor, allowing them to know when to repair or replace them before they break.

 ## Preview